All Episodes

 And if they do, we're just, you know, we're now down the road where we don't have equal justice, equal application of our laws.

-Uh, but we finally did get the pardon from the president for General Flynn, but it's been four years of his life and it's long overdue.
+But we finally did get the pardon from the president for General Flynn, but it's been four years of his life and it's long overdue.

 And it is probably only the beginning of justice that hopefully this nation deserves based on all that we covered and we're able to unfold.

-This this is the great irony if you're saying count all the legal votes, look for voting irregularities, and make sure that that we can have faith and trust and confidence in an election outcome.
+This is the great irony if you're saying count all the legal votes, look for voting irregularities, and make sure that we can have faith and trust and confidence in an election outcome.

 And it turns out it was all manufactured by Hillary Clinton.

-Anyway, one of the reasons that we got to this point, um, and this happened is because of the diligent lawyering, hard work through a lot of difficult days, and I mean difficult, with a very, very stubborn judge that made no sense to me, uh, Emmett Sullivan in this case, Sidney Powell is the attorney for General Flynn.
+Anyway, one of the reasons that we got to this point and this happened is because of the diligent lawyering, hard work through a lot of difficult days, and I mean difficult, with a very, very stubborn judge that made no sense to me, Emmett Sullivan in this case.

 How are you, Sidney?

-Oh, we're good.
+Well, we're good.

 Thank you, Sean.

-Um it's a very bittersweet situation.
+It's a very bittersweet situation.

 Of course, the relief of being out from under a wrongful criminal prosecution is huge, and we're very grateful to the president for the pardon.

-But at the same time, from the time I came in the case, I was determined to make the legal system work the way it should have, to exonerate an innocent man.
+But at the same time, from the time I came in the case, I was determined to make the legal system work the way it should have to exonerate an innocent man.

-It would be nice if we had a quote criminal justice system, end quote, that actually worked in that fashion.
+It would be nice if we had a, quote, criminal justice system, end quote, that actually worked in that fashion.

 Not everybody can get a presidential pardon.